pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 (7) Saving mean genotypes to text file.
 </pre>

+Note that this algorithm is very fast; it only takes a few minutes to compute the (reduced) SVD for this large genotype matrix.

 *Describe here the two files that were created.*

 ### Visualizing PCs using R